umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/setup/upgrading/version-specific/migrate-content-to-umbraco-15.md

 ﻿---
 description: >-
-  This article will help you migrate content to Umbraco 15, and outline options to skip this content migration.
+  This article will help you migrate content to Umbraco 15, and outline options to skip this content migration
 ---

 # Migrate content to Umbraco 15